GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/plots/README.md

 These notes provide some details on the code used to compare model scenarios and observations on a single source-zone.

 Codes in this folder can be run after executing codes in the parent directory (as described [here](../README.md)).
 They can only be run on source-zones for which DART test data exists.
-Before running these scripts, the source-zone specific script corresponding to [../check_dart_example.R](../check_dart_example.R) should have been run (see [here](../../../dart_check_codes) for source-zone-specific scripts and further explanation).
+Before running these scripts, the source-zone specific script corresponding to [../check_dart_example.R](../check_dart_example.R) should have been run (see [here](../../../dart_check_codes) for source-zone-specific dart-buoy scripts and further explanation).

 ## A note on the file/folder structure when the PTHA18 scripts were run